-903 South Main Street, P. O. Box 460, Middlebury, Indiana 46540, Attn: Customer Service, (800) 517-9137.
+If you need assistance, you may contact JAYCO, INC. at 903 South Main Street, P. O. Box 460, Middlebury, Indiana 46540, Attn: Customer Service, (800) 517-9137.

-WHAT IS NOT COVERED: Equipment and appliances installed after the Motorhome is assembled by Jayco; Motorhomes used for any rental, business and commercial purpose If the Motorhome owner files a tax form claiming a business or commercial tax benefit related to the Motorhome, or if the RV is purchased, registered or titled in a business name is shall be irrefutable that the Motorhome has been used for rental, commercial or business purposes; Any Motorhome sold or used outside of the United States, U.S. Territories or Canada; Any Motorhome not used solely for recreational travel and camping; Any Motorhome purchased through auction or wholesale; Any Motorhome purchased from a dealer that is not an authorized dealer; Normal wear, tear or usage, such as tears, punctures, soiling, mildew, rust, fading, or discoloration of exterior plastic or fiberglass, or soft goods, such as upholstery, drapes, carpet, vinyl, screens, cushions, mattresses and fabrics; The effects and damage caused by condensation or moisture; Mold; Any damage caused by mold; Items working as designed but that you are unhappy with; Damage caused by misuse, mishandling, neglect, abuse, failure to maintain the Motorhome in accordance with the owner's manual, or failure to perform other routine maintenance such as inspections, lubricating, adjustments, tightening of screws and fittings, tightening of lug nuts, sealing, rotating tires; Damage caused by accident, whether or not foreseeable; Damage caused by weather or corrosion due to the environment; Damage caused by theft, vandalism or fire; Damage caused by tire wear or tire failure; Defacing, scratches, dents, chips on any surface or fabric of the Motorhome; Damage caused by off road use; Damage caused by overloading the Motorhome or any of its components or parts; Wheel alignment or adjustments to axles caused by improper maintenance loading:

-Damage caused by road hazards; Any component, system or part that warranted by another entity, such as the: automotive chassis, (including the power train, steering, handling, braking, wheel balance, muffler, tires, tubes, batteries and gauges); generator; hydraulic jacks; inverter; convener; microwave; television; DVD/CD player; radio; speakers; television; refrigerator; range; water heater; water pump; stove; carbon monoxide detector; smoke detector: propane detector; furnace; and, any air conditioner.
+WHAT IS NOT COVERED:

+- Equipment and appliances installed after the Motorhome is assembled by Jayco; - Motorhomes used for any rental, business and commercial purpose If the Motorhome owner or user files a tax form claiming a business or commercial tax benefit related to the Motorhome, or if the RV is purchased, registered or titled in the name of any business association it shall be irrefutable that the Motorhome has been used for rental, commercial or business purposes; - Any Motorhome sold or used outside of the United States, U.S. Territories or Canada; - Any Motorhome not used solely for recreational travel and camping; - Any Motorhome purchased through auction or wholesale; - Any Motorhome purchased from a dealer that is not an authorized dealer; - Normal wear, tear or usage, such as tears, punctures, soiling, mildew, rust, fading, or discoloration of exterior plastic or fiberglass, or soft goods, such as upholstery, drapes, carpet, vinyl, screens, cushions, mattresses and fabrics; - The effects and damage caused by condensation or moisture; - Mold; - Any damage caused by mold; - Items working as designed but that you are unhappy with; - Damage caused by misuse, mishandling, neglect, abuse, failure to maintain the Motorhome in accordance with the owner's manual, or failure to perform other routine maintenance such as inspections, lubricating, adjustments, tightening of screws and fittings, tightening of lug nuts, sealing, rotating tires; - Damage caused by accident, whether or not foreseeable; - Damage caused by weather or corrosion due to the environment; - Damage caused by theft, vandalism or fire; - Damage caused by tire wear or tire failure; - Defacing, scratches, dents, chips on any surface or fabric of the Motorhome; damage caused by infestation by insects or animals; - Damage caused by off road use; - Damage caused by overloading the Motorhome or any of its components or parts; - Wheel alignment or adjustments to axles caused by improper maintenance, loading; - Damage caused by road hazards; - The leveling jacks/system; - Any component, system or part warranted by another entity.
+Examples are : the automotive chassis, (including the power train, steering, handling, braking, wheel balance, muffler, tires, tubes, batteries and gauges); generator; awning ; inverter; converter; microwave; television; DVD/CD player; radio; speakers; television; refrigerator; range; water heater;, water pump; stove; carbon monoxide detector; smoke detector: propane detector; furnace; and, any air conditioner.
 The written warranty provided by the manufacturer of the component part is the direct and exclusive responsibility of that manufacturer).

 EVENTS DISCHARGING JAYCO FROM OBLIGATION UNDER WARRANTY:

-Any rental, business or commercial use or purchase of the Motorhome;

-Any Motorhome titled or registered in a business name;

-Any Motorhome purchased or sold outside of, or used outside of the United States, U.S.

-Territories or Canada;

-Any Motorhome purchased through an auction or wholesale or by a non-authorized

-dealer;

-Owner neglect;

-Failure to provide routine maintenance;

-Alteration; off road use;

-Collision or accident, whether or not foreseeable;

-Acts of God, including weather,

-□ Damage or corrosion caused by the environment, theft, vandalism, fire, explosions, or overloading.
+- Any rental, business or commercial use or purchase of the Motorhome; - Any Motorhome titled or registered in a business name; - Any Motorhome purchased or sold outside of, or used outside of the United States, U.S. Territories or Canada; - Any Motorhome purchased through an auction or wholesale or by a non-authorized dealer; - Owner neglect; - Failure to provide routine maintenance; - Alteration; off road use; - Collision or accident, whether or not foreseeable; - Acts of God, including weather; - Damage or corrosion caused by the environment, theft, vandalism, fire, explosions, or overloading.